 2. Connect With Others

-Whether you are a person who is dying because of social distancing or you are a person who has enjoyed the time to slow down, staying in touch with those you do life with can be a key to keeping boredom away.
+Whether you’re a person who is dying because of social distancing or you’ve enjoyed the time to slow down, staying in touch with those you do life with can be a key to keeping boredom in quarantine away.
 There are many ways to reach out and/or stay connected with people.

 Some ways include: